TNG/jgiven-azure-plugin/CONTRIBUTING.md

 1. Fork the project
 2. Create a new feature branch with your contribution (not needed for documentation improvements)
 3. Implement your great new feature or bug fix
+4. Remember to sign off your commits according to our [DCO](DCO)
-4. Create a pull request
+5. Create a pull request